ThomasBurleson/angular-animated-ghost-elements/README.md

 While many applications [most notably Slack and Facebook] incorporate UX with skeletons and CSS, the Angular developer community has yet to discuss this technique in any detail.

+#### Approaches

+Ghost views can be used in two (2) ways:

+1. Inline-elements that either show ghosts or 'real' data
+2. Separate, distinct overlays that of DOM elements used in place of the 'real' elements (DOM)

+The advantage of (2: Separate Overlays) is that developers have maximum power to animated the ghost elements and the real elements simultaneously.
+Especially for lists, where developers may want to stagger items as the `:enter` or `:leave`.

-This repository demonstrates an approach on how to partition, implement, and animate **ghost elements**... implemented with Angular 7.x and `@angular/animations`
+This repository demonstrates ideas on how to partition, implement, and animate **ghost elements**... implemented with Angular 7.x and `@angular/animations`.

 ####  StackBlitz Demo

+(2) Separate-Overlays:

 [![image](https://user-images.githubusercontent.com/210413/49487496-407a8c00-f808-11e8-9a5c-19f3e89c4ecc.png)](https://stackblitz.com/edit/angular-animated-ghost-elements-demo?file=src%2Fapp%2Fuser-list%2Fuser-list.component.html)